• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 in death

-HLEBOWICZClick to display biography Henry, JASICKIClick to display biography Vladislav (Fr John of the Cross), LUBECKIClick to display biography Alexander, MALINOWSKIClick to display biography Joseph, BIELAWSKIClick to display biography Joseph, BOHATKIEWICZClick to display biography Mieczyslav, GLAKOWSKIClick to display biography Stanislav, GODLEWSKIClick to display biography Vincent, KASZYRAClick to display biography George, LESZCZEWICZClick to display biography Anthony, MALECClick to display biography Dennis, MARCINIAKClick to display biography Isidore, RYBAŁTOWSKIClick to display biography Casimir, ŚWIATOPEŁK–MIRSKIClick to display biography Anthony, WIECZOREKClick to display biography Vladislav
+HLEBOWICZClick to display biography Henry, JASICKIClick to display biography Vladislav (Fr John of the Cross), LUBECKIClick to display biography Alexander, MALINOWSKIClick to display biography Joseph, MIODUSZEWSKIClick to display biography Anthony, BOHATKIEWICZClick to display biography Mieczyslav, GLAKOWSKIClick to display biography Stanislav, GODLEWSKIClick to display biography Vincent, KASZYRAClick to display biography George, LESZCZEWICZClick to display biography Anthony, MALECClick to display biography Dennis, MARCINIAKClick to display biography Isidore, RYBAŁTOWSKIClick to display biography Casimir, ŚWIATOPEŁK–MIRSKIClick to display biography Anthony, WIECZOREKClick to display biography Vladislav

 sites and events